Mahdi's Engineering

 According to the VS Code official instructions, we first need to install the following two packages.

-To test and run our extension go ahead and press F5 on the keyboard.
+To test and run our extension go ahead and press F5 on the keyboard (assuming you’re using vscode, if you’re not using vscode, why are u even reading this post? xD).
 This will open up a new VS Code instance called the “Development host” that has our extension loaded up locally.

 In the extension host, open up Command palette and type in the registered title to activate our extension.